ISDuBA/ISDuBA/docs/filter_expr.md

 To do this you have to chain **conditions** in a [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) form.
 A **condition** is an boolean expression evaluating to `true` or `false`.

-The reverse polish notation equates to the following structure:
+This means filter expressions have the following structure:
 ```
 <Value1> <Value2> <Operator> [ <Value3> <Value4> <Operator2> (and|or) ... ]
 ```

-This means that to select e.g. documents with an CVSSv3 score greater or equal 5 you can write the following:
+To select e.g. documents with an CVSSv3 score greater or equal 5 you write the following:

 ```
 $cvss_v3_score 5 float >=